Above all, engine sealing is critical, to keep things sealed and separated within an engine.

 So, keeping these engines sealed, creates an even bigger job for engine gaskets and seals.

 - Neoprene Polychloroprene

 - Nitrile (NBR)

 - Silicone Rubber

 Cylinder Head Engine Sealing Technology Advancements

-So, The cylinder head gasket is arguably; the most important seal in the engine.
-Since the very first internal combustion engines were produced; gasket designers have used many materials to meet this sealing challenge.
+So, the cylinder head gasket is arguably; the most important seal in the engine.
+Since the very first internal combustion engines were produced, gasket designers have used many materials, to seal the engine.

 Some of these include: